M-o-a-T/moat/doc/spec_message.rst

 The following messages are defined:

 * 0
-  Address Asignment; see above.
+  Address Assignment; see above.

 * 1
   Poll
   The second byte contains a timer minifloat.

   Server>client, Server>broadcast:
-  Each receiver shall sleep some random time between zero and that timer's value, then send its serial number (same format as an Address Assignment request) to the requesting server.
-Devices that don't yet have a client address shall also wait that random time, then acquire one, then send their reply.
+  The/each client shall sleep some random time between zero and that timer's value, then send its serial number (same format as an Address Assignment request) to the requesting server.
+Client devices that don't yet have an address shall use the timer's value to restart their address acquisition if it is not still running.

-  Client>server:
-  You should use a non-zero destination code, not zero.
+  A timer of zero means "immediately" and should not be used with a broadcast destination.

   Client>broadcast:
-  This message tells the servers to send any data waiting for the client.
+  Tell the servers to send any data waiting for the client.
-  It hints how long the client is going to be available before sleeping again.
+  The timer states how long the client is going to be available.

 * 2
   Console / serial port